-- senior secured term loans from \$10 to \$20 million maturing in five to seven years; - second lien term loans from \$5 to \$20 million maturing in six to eight years; - senior unsecured loans \$5 to \$15 million maturing in six to eight years; - mezzanine loans from \$5 to \$15 million maturing in seven to ten years; and - equity investments from \$1 to \$5 million.
+- Ÿ senior secured term loans from \$10 to \$20 million maturing in five to seven years; - Ÿ second lien term loans from \$5 to \$20 million maturing in six to eight years; - Ÿ senior unsecured loans \$5 to \$15 million maturing in six to eight years; - \dot{Y} mezzanine loans from \$5 to \$15 million maturing in seven to ten years; and - Ÿ equity investments from \$1 to \$5 million.

 When we extend senior secured term loans, we generally take a security interest in the available assets of the portfolio company, including the equity interests of their subsidiaries, which we expect to help mitigate the risk that we will not be repaid.
 Nonetheless, there is a possibility that our lien could be subordinated to claims of other creditors.
 Structurally, mezzanine debt ranks subordinate in priority of payment to senior term loans and is often unsecured.
-Relative to equity, mezzanine debt ranks senior to common and preferred equity in a borrower's capital structure.
-Typically, mezzanine debt has elements of both debt and equity instruments, offering fixed returns in the form of interest payments associated with a loan, while providing an opportunity to participate in the capital appreciation of a borrower, if any, through an equity interest that is typically in the form of equity purchased at the time the mezzanine loan is repaid or warrants to purchase equity at a future date at a fixed cost.
+Relative to equity, mezzanine debt ranks subordinate in priority of payment to senior term loans and is often unsecured.
+Relative to equity, mezzanine debt ranks subordinate in priority of payment to senior term loans and is often unsecured.
+Relative to equity, mezzanie debt nand equity instruments, offering fixed returns in the form of interest payments associated with a loan, while providing an opportunity to participate in the capital appreciation of a borrower, if any, through an equity interest that is typically in the form of equity purchased at the time the mezzanine loan is repaid or warrants to purchase equity at a future date at a fixed cost.

 Mezzanine debt generally earns a higher return than senior secured debt due to its higher risk profile and usually less restrictive covenants.
 The warrants associated with mezzanine debt are typically detachable, which allows lenders to receive repayment of their principal on an agreed amortization schedule while retaining their equity interest in the borrower.
 Mezzanine debt also may include a "put" feature, which permits the holder to sell its equity interest back to the borrower at a price determined through an agreed formula.

-As of September 30, 2007, we had invested approximately \$32 million in mezzanine debt investments.
+As of December 31, 2007, we had invested approximately \$32 million in mezzanine debt investments.